PART 2 - UNRAVELING THE TRAUMA

 KEY CHAPTER TAKEAWAY #3

-Authoritarianism, Guilt & Shame, Fear of Punishment, Rejection & Stigmatization, Poor Interpersonal Boundaries, Suppression of Individuality, Isolation, Controlling Abuse & Traumatic Events, and/or Cognitive Dissonance.
+Authoritarianism, Guilt & Shame, Fear of Punishment, Rejection & Stigmatization, Poor Interpersonal Boundaries, Suppression of Individuality, Isolation, Controlling Abuse & Traumatic Events, and Cognitive Dissonance.

 KEY CHAPTER TAKEAWAY #4